Cologler/glink-python/README.md

-# glink-python
+# glink

- sync gist with you local files
+sync gist with you local files.